Is Family Constellation Therapy Effective?

 Family Constellation Therapy is a systemic approach developed by Bert Hellinger.

-The work explores how unresolved trauma, exclusion, attachment dynamics, loyalty, and relationship patterns within the family system may continue influencing later generations.
+The work explores how unresolved trauma, exclusion, interruption, loyalty, and relationship patterns within the family system may continue influencing later generations.

 Family Constellations focuses less on analyzing individual pathology and more on understanding relational and systemic dynamics.